Syndicated Credit Facility Restructuring and Workouts

 Mr. Schulwolf is a partner in Shipman's Business and Corporate Practice Group.
 He focuses his practice on advising clients in financing, investment, acquisition, and restructuring transactions.
 In the Finance sector, Mr. Schulwolf regularly represents financial institutions including banks, mezzanine funds, and other institutional investors in structuring, documenting, and closing complex senior and mezzanine financings, including mezzanine financings with equity co-investments.
 He regularly represents lenders in connection with acquisition financings, financing of alternative energy projects (including wind, solar, and fuel cell projects), asset-based loans, cash flow loans, and syndicated credit facilities and he also represents Shipman's corporate clients and private equity portfolio companies in their financing transactions.

 Dr. Manzer is a partner in the Banking & Specialty Finance Group and Business Law practice.
 She has developed expertise in a wide range of practice areas combining skills to work effectively in most corporate/commercial practice areas, with a focus on financial services and structured transactions.
-Her recent experience includes block chain and fintech applications.
+Dr. Manzer's recent experience includes block chain and fintech applications.
 Her cross-border expertise has led to several leadership roles in leading U.S. business law organizations such as the American College of Commercial Finance Lawyers and the American Bar Association.
 Dr. Manzer has written many books on legal topics, primarily in areas of banking and specialized finance, and routinely lectures and speaks on a wide range of topics.

 Description